realzf/Game-Suite-Application/README.md

 <br/><br/>A user can choose to run the console version or a GUI version of the game.
 Implemented many different object oriented practices like polymorphism, inheritence, abstraction to reduce code duplication so the same classes can be used for different games.
 ## Usage
 [Java Development Kit (JDK)](https://www.oracle.com/ca-en/java/technologies/downloads/) must be installed before use.<br/>
-The program should be compiled using Gradle.
+The program should be compiled using Gradle, click [here](https://gradle.org/install/) to download.<br/>Also make sure to be cd'd in the OOPfied-TicTacToe directory.

 1. Type first command then press enter.
 ```